JamesIde/riftwar-cycle-bookshop/README.md

 ## Features

-User authentication made possible with JSON web tokens, and Redux was used to manage the global state of the application, specifically the shopping cart.
-In some cases, A user can signin, signout, view their information and their orders.
+User authentication with JSON web tokens.
+Redux was used to manage the global state of the application, specifically the shopping cart.
+A user can signin, signout, view their information and their orders.
 They also have the ability to leave reviews on products when logged in.
-The backend stores user credentials orders and handles tokens and data storage.
+The backend stores user credentials, orders and handles tokens and data storage.

 ## Get up and running